FRex/zipsavings/README.md

 In case of `bzip2` (another compression often used with `tar`) an error will be printed as `compressed` column in `7z l` output is empty.

-It doesn't unpack the archive (and won't in the future as that'd be way too prohibitive with regards to CPU and disk access) nor looks at filenames (yet, but maybe later) to warn about possible archive-in-archive scenario (like compressing `exe` NSIS installer that already has 30-80% compression into a `7z` which will look like marginal 1-5% gain even on top ultra 7zip settings or compressing with `7z` already compressed video and audio formats).
+It doesn't unpack the archive nor looks at filenames to warn about possible archive-in-archive scenarios that will make savings look really small (because the real savings are in inner archives, not the outer one that this tool analyzes).

 # Example usage